 Now it’s quite annoying if the fruit you were about to pick in a couple of days hits the deck, where it often splits, or becomes rapidly full of ants and other critters, so it’s a very good idea to monitor your trees frequently when it’s getting close to the time you expect to pick the fruit.

 Lots of varieties need picking multiple times (we pick some varieties four times over a few weeks, just getting the ripest fruit each time), so it’s worth casting your eye over your tree every day or two, and picking just those bits of fruit that are ripe.
 That way you’ve got a good chance of getting them before wind does.

 Wind does have some advantages though, particularly in rainy weather, when it helps your trees dry quickly.

 The dreaded brown rot fungal disease will only take hold in your trees if they are wet for long enough, at the right temperature, so wind can definitely be the fruit grower’s friend.

 If you’re planning to plant fruit trees, or are making changes to your garden, take the wind into account, and try to choose (or create) a microclimate that will allow good air movement around and through your trees.

 Also make sure your fruit trees are pruned in an open shape to allow the wind to easily get in the middle and dry them quickly after rain, and make sure any windbreak you plant won’t create a completely still environment for your trees.

 Choosing the right time to pick your fruit can be tricky, and is one of the mistakes new growers often make, either picking fruit too green (so it doesn’t taste very good, and won’t ripen off the tree) or too ripe (which can also result in loss of flavour and failure to store well).

 However it’s not that hard once you know what to look for, and get to know your trees.
-Luckily each type of fruit has a bunch of different indicators to guide you, which you can learn about in detail in the short course “Fruit to be Proud Of“.
+Luckily each type of fruit has a bunch of different indicators to guide you, which you can learn about in detail in the short course “Picking fruit the right way“.